Sete (song): Commercial performance

 "Sete" was certified gold in South Africa 5 days after its initial release and became the fastest surpassed 1 million streams on Spotify in South Africa.
 It peaked number 1 on Top 5 Spotify Charts.
 It also peaked number one on Radio Monitor Charts for 9 consecutive weeks.

-The song reached platinum on September 14, 2022, sixteen days after release and double platinum on September 27.
+The song reached platinum on 14 September 2022, sixteen days after release and double platinum on September 27.

 Accolades

 The song won three awards includes Best Video, Song of the Year and Best Collaboration at the 2022 South African Hip Hop Awards.
+At 2023 Metro FM Awards "Sete" received 5 nominations includes Artist of the Year, Best Collaboration, Best Music Video, Song of the Year, Best Viral Challenge & Artist of the Year.
+In addition, "Sete" received nomination for Song of the Year at 2023 Trace Awards.
+At the 29th South African Music Awards, "SETE" earned 4 nomination for Best Collaboration, Best Produced Music Video, Remix of the Year and Song of the Year.